MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 <!-- Question: Are you certain that "Filters" should be capitalized, below?
 "Filter" is not capitalized in the other names in this list. -->

-- **Optional Filters**: If you imported Optional Columns during your data upload process, you'll have additional filters to slice and dice the data by.
-In the image above, we have examples of optional filters for Location, Role, and Resource.
+- **Optional filters**: If you imported Optional Columns during your data upload process, you'll have additional filters to slice and dice the data by.
+In the previous image, we have examples of optional filters for Location, Role, and Resource.